10 +1 Answering Your Questions on Yoga Teacher Training

 I am a qualified healthcare worker with over 20 years of international work experience in education, healthcare, hospice & mediation, and being a yoga teacher, lead teacher trainer and Pilates instructor.
 Observing this industry, and being a part of it, concerns me greatly.

 Here are a few things to consider in your research before joining a program.

 - Save you money

-- Help you choose a program with lifetime value (rather than realising you’re in the wrong program after the refund option has expired, or leaving you with large scale disappointment)
+- Help you choose a program with lifetime value (rather than realising you’re in the wrong program after the refund option has expired or leaving you with considerable disappointment)

 - Help you make the best choice suited to your individual needs, values and ethics.

-Let’s take a look at the why, what, how, when, and who of yoga teacher training to better prepare you.
+Let’s look at the why, what, how, when, and who of yoga teacher training to better prepare you.

 Why are you considering doing yoga teacher training?

 Do you want to teach other people, or are you on a personal journey of healing and transformation?
 If the motivation is personal healing, consider whether a yoga teacher training is suitable for you or whether an immersion and retreat might be better for your needs and personal growth.

 Teacher trainings are substantial financial outlays and intense.